 Commands that trigger the warning

 The commands that trigger this warning are listed here:

 Actions in the warning dialog box

-Instead of running the search immediately, Splunk Enterprise analyzes the search for risky commands.
-If one or more risky commands are identified, a warning dialog box appears.
+Instead of running the search immediately, the Splunk platform analyzes the search for risky commands.
+If it identifies one or more risky commands, a warning dialog box appears.
 You have the option to cancel, run, or investigate the search.

 - Closes the warning dialog box.
 The search does not run and the search is removed from the Search bar.
 Closing the dialog box, by clicking the Close button (X), is the same as clicking Cancel.